What's in this guide?

 - Seven times as likely to try your new products

-Get this — a whopping 45% of customers that get a win-back email will open your future emails.
-Effective customer win-back email campaigns remind your customer why they were interested enough to subscribe to your list in the first place — and that rekindled interest can lead them to buy from you again.
+Get this — a whopping 45% of customers who get a win-back email will open your future emails.
+Effective customer win-back email campaigns remind your customers why they were interested enough to subscribe to your list in the first place — and that rekindled interest can lead them to buy from you again.

 When should you send a win-back email?